LEARN. EXPLORE. CELEBRATE.

 migratory month events

-For its 10th anniversary, the festival invites the community to join the celebration with what San Antonians do best: a fiesta.
-Dress up in your butterfly, bat, or bird wings and come ready to eat, dance and play in a joyful celebration of our ecosystem as we welcome migrating monarchs and other pollinators to our city.
+For its 10th anniversary, the festival invited the community to join the celebration with what San Antonians do best: a fiesta.
+Attendees dressed up in butterfly, bat, or bird wings and came ready to eat, dance and play in a joyful celebration of our ecosystem as we welcomed migrating monarchs and other pollinators to our city.

 The FREE Festival is an intentionally curated, hands-on educational playland where attendees can discover, learn, and grow, leaving inspired to support the ecosystem we all share.
-This year's festival, held at Brackenridge Park, will collaborate with over 45 mission-aligned organizations to provide nature education experiences alongside Blooming with Birdie’s large-scale installations like the Monarch Migration Obstacle Course, Lights Out!
+This year's festival, held at Brackenridge Park, collaborated with over 50 mission-aligned organizations to provide nature education experiences alongside Blooming with Birdie’s large-scale installations like the Monarch Migration Obstacle Course, Lights Out!
 Bird City Maze, People as Pollinators Experiment and more.